Becoming a Member – Join the U.S. Grains Council Today!

 Requirements for membership include:

-- Agreement and adherence to Council's rules and standards
+- Must agreement to adhere by the Council’s rules of conduct and standards

 Why Become A Member?

-- Council members receive periodic updates on developments in international markets, Council monthly management reports and foreign buyer contact lists.
+- periodic updates on developments in international markets, Council reports and foreign buyer contact lists.

-- Assist in the direction of Council programs and the development of export markets through participation in advisory teams and Council activities.
+- the ability to assist in the direction of Council programs and the development of export markets through participation in Advisory Teams and Council activities.

-- Educating foreign customers about its members' goods and services through its web site, publications, trade teams, workshops and team visits to the United States help create lasting partnerships in the foreign marketplace.
+- efforts to educate foreign customers about its members’ goods and services through its website, publications, trade teams, workshops and team visits to the United States help create lasting partnerships in the foreign marketplace.

-- Leadership opportunities.
-The Council brings together key agribusiness and checkoff leaders to establish domestic business alliances and increase their domestic visibility by being active players at Council membership meetings.
+- leadership opportunities, with the Council bringing together key agribusiness and checkoff leaders to establish domestic business alliances and increase their domestic visibility.

-- More U.S. grain exports!
-The efforts of the Council in working to increase exports means more business for the U.S. producers and agribusinesses.
+- increased U.S. grain exports!
+The efforts of the Council in working to increase exports means more business for U.S. producers and agribusinesses.